General Insurance

 Quick Answer

-A life event insurance review should happen within 30 days of any major milestone — marriage, divorce, the birth of a child, or a home purchase.
-As of July 2025, failing to update beneficiaries, coverage limits, or policy ownership after these events can leave dependents unprotected or create costly legal disputes.
+A life event insurance review should happen within 30 days of any major milestone, marriage, divorce, the birth of a child, or a home purchase., failing to update beneficiaries, coverage limits, or policy ownership after these events can leave dependents unprotected or create costly legal disputes.

-The stakes are high in 2025.
-Rising replacement costs and tighter underwriting standards mean outdated policies now carry measurable financial risk — not just administrative inconvenience.
+Rising replacement costs and tighter underwriting standards mean outdated policies now carry measurable financial risk, not just administrative inconvenience.
+The gap between what a policy covers and what a household actually needs tends to widen quietly, until a claim makes it impossible to ignore.

 Why Does Marriage Trigger an Insurance Review?

-Marriage immediately creates shared financial exposure, which means your existing individual policies are almost certainly inadequate from the moment you say “I do.”
-Two separate auto policies, two separate health plans, and uncoordinated life insurance coverage can leave gaps — or produce expensive redundancies.
+Marriage immediately creates shared financial exposure, which means existing individual policies are almost certainly inadequate from the moment you say “I do.”
+Two separate auto policies, two separate health plans, and uncoordinated life insurance coverage can leave gaps, or produce expensive redundancies.

 Beneficiary Designations After Marriage